kubevault/website/content/articles/test-article/index.md

 For any confusion regarding KubeVault installation, you can follow the [KubeDB-Setup](https://kubevault.com/docs/latest/setup/) page.

 ### Create a Namespace
-After that, we'll create a new namespace in which we will deploy Cassandra.
+After that, we'll create a new namespace in which we will deploy Vault Server.
 In this case, we have created vault-demo namespace, but you can create namespace with any name that you want.
 To create the namespace, we can use the following command:

 ```bash
 $ kubectl create namespace vault-demo
 namespace/vault-demo created
 ```

-### Deploy Cassandra via Kubernetes Cassandra operator
+### Deploy VaultServer via Kubernetes KubeVault operator
-We need to create a yaml configuration to deploy Cassandra database on Kubernetes.
-We will apply this yaml below:
+We need to create a yaml configuration to deploy HashiCorp Vault Server on Kubernetes.
+We will apply the following yaml:

 ```yaml
 apiVersion: kubevault.com/v1alpha2